 An LMS system is necessary for any successful online course.
 (Check out ‘12 Free LMS That Support Your E-Learning Experience‘)

 An LMS is like a souped-up version of a WordPress membership plugin because while those only allow access to your site or specific pages, an LMS controls how the information on your site is distributed to the right students, while also controlling payments.

 An LMS will help you build a from-the-ground-up website to host your courses.
 (See ‘What Does LMS Stand For In Education?
 Best Examples‘)

 What is Canvas LMS?

-Utilizing cutting-edge mobile apps and top-tier user interfaces, Canvas helps you to create your website and the perfect platform to host your educational content.
-From course creation to gradebooks and quizzes, you have a full range of tools available to grade your students and ensure they’re learning the material as expected.
+Utilizing cutting-edge mobile apps and a top-tier user interface, Canvas helps you to create your website and the perfect platform to host your educational content.
+From course creation to grade books and quizzes, you have a full range of tools available to grade your students and ensure they’re learning the material as expected.

 Canvas LMS Ease of Use